IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

-   rstring callStartDateTime, // call start date time i.e. system clock time rstring callerPhoneNumber, rstring agentPhoneNumber, int32 speechDataFragmentCnt, // How many speech fragments on this channel so far? int32 totalSpeechDataBytesReceived, // How many speech data bytes on this channel so far? int32 sttEngineId, // Which WatsonSTT engine id is processing this channel?
+   rstring callStartDateTime, // call start date time i.e. system clock time rstring callerPhoneNumber, rstring agentPhoneNumber, rstring ciscoGuid, // Value of the SIP invite custom header Cisco-Guid if present. int32 speechDataFragmentCnt, // How many speech fragments on this channel so far? int32 totalSpeechDataBytesReceived, // How many speech data bytes on this channel so far? int32 sttEngineId, // Which WatsonSTT engine id is processing this channel?